RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 This endpoint extends from the /servers/, but adds the ability to query a single server based on the identification of the (user) who requested it.
 When an authenticated user needs to communicate with a specific server, they will pass the server ID into the argument of the endpoint.
 For example, an authenticated user wishes to access the server with ID "54a8c4h".
 They will send a request through the endpoint /servers/54a8c4h/.

 ###### GET
 The GET function acts as previously described and fetches the server as a JSON object from the database.
-However, the previous endpoint returns a JSON array containing zero or more, and this will instead return a single object representing the queried server.
+However, the previous endpoint returns a JSON array containing zero or more servers, and this will instead return a single object representing the queried server.

 ###### DELETE
 This function deletes the specified server that was passed as the argument.
 It will return a code 204 if it completes correctly.
 This will also cascade to delete all presets associated with the deleted server.